 In a perfect world run by bookkeepers, your move-in day would be January 1 and you’d be unemployed when you moved in.
 Let’s say you have a different situation.
 The states and the feds all share the same definition of how much time you need to spend in a state in order to be a resident: 183 days.

 They.
 Will.
 Audit.
 You.
-I recommend developing a system to retain all of your receipts, so that it comes as naturally as swerving for your life on I-90 or the Dale Mabry.
+I recommend developing a system to retain all of your receipts.
+Make this happen so it comes as naturally as swerving for your life on I-90 or the Dale Mabry.
 People interested in Florida’s generous homestead exemption should be aware that they audit even more because the counties enter the equation — and there’s money to be had.